 Change in daily transit demand dynamics

 The analyses based on the average daily transit demand shows the coarse-grained temporal variation among different transit systems.
 Transit demand dynamics within each day can also change during a pandemic.
-For example, Figure 1 below shows changes in transit demand by hour before (blue) and during COVID (orange) for the New York City subway.
+For example, Fig 1 below shows changes in transit demand by hour before (blue) and during COVID (orange) for the New York City subway.
 The higher and peaky curve is a typical US daily travel demand pattern, with morning and afternoon peak demand periods corresponding to commuting to and from work (for the “standard”, nine-to-five work day), respectively.
 In contrast, the COVID demand curve indicates not only lower demand, but less pronounced peak demand periods.